jlhonora/lsusb/README.md

  Options:
   -v
-	 Print the original output of `system_profiler SPUSBDataType`
+	 Print the original output of `system_profiler SPUSBDataType`.

   -d [vendor]:[product]
               Show only devices with the specified vendor and product ID.
 Both IDs are given in hexadecimal.

+  -h
+     Show help/usage.
 ```

+For a more accurate usage description type `man lsusb` or `man man/lsusb.1` if inside the script's directory.